Harneetk/SDEI-Architecture/README.md

 7. Retrofit Implementation for API call
 8. Custom views added
 9. RecyclerView Adapter implementation with DataBinding
+10. Change in way to define and implement viewmodel and databinding in Activity or fragment.
+11. Marshmellow permission library changes

 These are the main functionality I have implemented in this project.
 Please let me know if I have to implement anything else in this architecture.